Taxation12 min read

 Step 1: Establish Your Tax Residence

 Determine that you are a Thai tax resident (180+ days in Thailand).
 Obtain a Certificate of Tax Residence from the Thai Revenue Department.
-You will need your Thai TIN for this.
+You will need your Thai TIN.

 Common Mistakes to Avoid